natajedi/-Questions-App/README.md

 # Questions-App
-### A program that contains a list of interview questions for a frontend developer interview, implemented with Vue.js
+### Service for preparing for interviews for the position of frontend developers.
+Contains a list of questions for an interview with a frontend developer, provides an opportunity for consulting work.
+It is supposed to be implemented on Vue.js
 - Pages
 - SignUp Page
 - Login Page